shopware5/shopware/UPGRADE-5.4.md

 * Changed `Unknown path` Smarty error to work with Windows
 * Changed `Shopware\Recovery\UpdateFilePermissionChanger` to make it PHP 7 compatible
 * Changed `manufacturerNumber` field type in elasticsearch to improve search for manufacturer numbers
+* Changed default sorting of the customer list to the order of creation

 ### Additions